cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

   it will expect to be able to connect to the remote mempool.
 If it cannot, it will log an error and continue retrying to connect.

-- When a validator attempts to call any of the `Fetch` or `Reap` methods and the call fails for whatever reason, it will log an error.
+- When a validator attempts to call any of the `Fetch` or `Remove` methods and the call fails for whatever reason, it will log an error.

 - It must be kept in mind that transactions will persist in the mempool between CometBFT node restarts.
 This implies a different set of assumptions as